Rev Jesse Jackson and wife remain hospitalized for COVID-19

 CHICAGO (AP) — Civil rights leader the Rev. Jesse Jackson and his wife, Jacqueline, remained hospitalized Monday after testing positive for COVID-19, family members said.

+Jesse Jackson, 79, has been fully vaccinated, receiving his first shot in January at a public event where he urged others to do the same.
+But Jacqueline Jackson, 77, has not been vaccinated, according to longtime family spokesman Frank Watkins.
+He declined to elaborate Monday.

-Both were admitted to Northwestern Memorial Hospital on Saturday, with their age as a factor, according to their son Jonathan Jackson.
-Jesse Jackson is 79 and Jacqueline is 77.
-A day later, their son said both parents were resting comfortably at the hospital and “responding positively to their treatments.”
+The couple, married nearly 60 years, were admitted to Northwestern Memorial Hospital, family members announced Saturday, with their age as a factor.
+A day later, their son Jonathan Jackson said both parents were resting comfortably at the hospital and “responding positively to their treatments.”

 “The status of my parents has not changed,” Jonathan Jackson said in a Monday statement.
 “We are ever mindful that COVID-19 is a serious disease and we ask that you continue in prayer for my parents, as we remain prayerful for yours.”